Neutrino: Flavor, mass, and their mixing

 Weak interactions create neutrinos in one of three leptonic flavors: electron neutrinos, muon neutrinos, or tau neutrinos, associated with the corresponding charged leptons, the electron, muon, and tau, respectively.

 Although neutrinos were long believed to be massless, it is now known that there are three discrete neutrino masses; each neutrino flavor state is a linear combination of the three distinct mass eigenstates.
 From calculations based on cosmological models, the sum of the three neutrino masses must be below 0.120 eV/c2.
-Direct and independent measurements by the Karlsruhe Tritium Neutrino (KATRIN) experiment found the upper limit of the mass of the electron antineutrino as 0.80 eV/c2, that is at least 5 orders of magnitude below the next lightest fermion.
+Direct and independent measurements by the Karlsruhe Tritium Neutrino (KATRIN) experiment found the upper limit of the mass of the electron antineutrino as 0.45 eV/c2, which is at least 5 orders of magnitude below the next lightest fermion.
 This large ratio suggests the possibility that the mass-creation mechanism for neutrinos differs from that of other fermions.